 General OnePlus 5T Bugs & Problems

 Of course, some users may have other small problems here and there.
 It doesn’t matter what you’re dealing with, the first step is always to try a reboot.
-Whether that’s screen glitches or rotation, lag, app crashes, or other minor things, try a reboot.
-Actually, most problems I get asked about daily are often solved by turning the phone off and back on.
+Whether that’s screen glitches or rotation, lag, app crashes, or other minor things, try rebooting your phone.
+Actually, most problems I get asked about daily are often solved by turning the phone off and back on again.
+It’s usually that simple.

 Owners can easily reboot the phone by long-pressing the power button, and hit “restart”.
 It will quickly turn off and restart back to how it was before the problems.
 You shouldn’t need to do this often.